rodellison/java-vertx-web-worker-api/readme.md

 _______________
 General Processing Flow
-1. VerticleLauncher started, creates verticles for each of the core handlers.
+1. VerticleLauncher started, creates all worker and standard verticles.
-2. FrontLine exposes a standard Vertx web handler Verticle which is the main verticle listening for incoming URI event requests.
-Its job is to receive the request (an order in this case), and provide the requestor a unique id (order, tracking, etc.).
-It also hand off parts of the order to worker components who can work on their respective pieces of the order as long running processes.
+2. A standard Vertx web handler Verticle listens for incoming requests.
+3. The handler listens for various URI and upon receipt, starts a few CompletableFutures to vertx messagebus send the respective parts of the posted request to other vertx workers.
+4. CompetableFutures, using .allOf/.whenComplete, join the replies from the Workers to signify completion.

 ___
 For this project, a '**coffee-shop**' flow is simulated..